joshrp/moonlight-docs/Installing-Moonlight-Qt-on-Raspberry-Pi-4.md

 To fix this, you can follow the steps above in the Raspbian Bullseye section.

+### HDR option cannot be enabled or display doesn't switch to HDR mode

+This is most likely because you have not correctly followed the steps in the [HEVC and HDR support](https://github.com/moonlight-stream/moonlight-docs/wiki/Installing-Moonlight-Qt-on-Raspberry-Pi-4#hevc-and-hdr-support) section.

+If the HDR option cannot be enabled, you have either not enabled the HEVC decoder properly or are running Moonlight from within the desktop environment.
+Moonlight must be run directly from the console for HDR to be available.

+If you can streaming HDR but it doesn't switch your TV to HDR mode, you are probably not using the Full KMS driver (`vc4-kms-v3d`) that is required for HDR metadata to be sent to your TV.
+Ensure your `/boot/config.txt` is updated to use `vc4-kms-v3d` and try again.

 ### No audio output or crackly audio output

 The Raspberry Pi OS team has [recently released an update](https://www.raspberrypi.org/blog/new-raspberry-pi-os-release-december-2020/) that switches from ALSA to PulseAudio for audio output.
 In response, Moonlight Qt v3.0.0 now defaults to using PulseAudio on the Raspberry Pi.